- New Student Orientation

 First-year students should not plan to bring cars to campus.
-If you have extenuating circumstances, direct concerns to Terry Gorman, firstname.lastname@example.org Director of Campus Safety.
+If you have extenuating circumstances, direct concerns to Steve Jorgenson, firstname.lastname@example.org Security Manager.

 Vans are scheduled to various Twin Cities locations including movies, malls, coffeehouses, and plays.

-There are a number of racks on campus that can be used to store bicycles year-round.
+If you bring a bike, there are a number of racks on campus that can be used to secure your bicycle.
+Please remember to bring a U-lock to properly lock your bicycle.
 There is no indoor storage for bikes and Macalester does not assume liability for lost/stolen bikes.
-Please remember to lock your bicycle when it is left unattended.
+Contact the Sustainability Office about a winter bike storage program.